Viking River Cruise: Paris & the Heart of Normandy

 River Seine Route

-As you can see in the above cruise route map, the distance between Paris and Rouen is not great; it is approximately 242 kilometers via the River Seine and 122 kilometers via highway.
+As you can see in this cruise route map, the distance between Paris and Rouen is not great; it is approximately 242 kilometers via the River Seine and 122 kilometers via highway.
 The difference is due to the manner in which the River Seine twists & turns as it meanders towards the English Channel.
 There were times when we were headed northeast and yet Rouen requires a westward track!

 Day One in Paris